hapax/hapax.github.io/assets/imaginary-time.md

 *Prerequisites: quantum mechanics, statistical mechanics, special relativity.*

-Thermodynamic systems, like a box of gas, consist of many components bouncing around and interacting randomly.
+Thermodynamic systems, like light bulbs and puddles, consist of many components bouncing around and interacting randomly.
-Rather than predict what will happen exactly in such a system, it makes more sense to model it with a probability distribution, also called an *ensemble*.
+Rather than predict what will happen exactly, it makes more sense to consider a probability distribution over configurations of the system, also called an *ensemble*.
 There are different sensible choices, depending on experimental conditions, but they all yield the same answers when you have lots of particles.